MP Estate Planning UK

 What secure storage options do solicitors offer?

-What are the legal requirements for a valid document in the UK?
+What are the legal requirements for a valid will in England and Wales?

 Who has capacity to make a valid will?

-Dating helps resolve disputes if multiple documents exist.
-It shows which instruction is latest and reduces confusion about revocation or amendment timing.
+Dating helps resolve disputes if multiple wills exist.
+It establishes which set of instructions is the most recent and reduces confusion about revocation or amendment timing.
+While a will is not technically invalid without a date, omitting one creates unnecessary risk.

-How can altering a signed document cause problems?
+How can altering a signed will cause problems?

 When are privileged wills relevant?